cyberboysumanjay/jekyll-theme-massively-src/_posts/2017-12-14-Life-at-Kota.md

 I don’t know when my anger towards Kota changed into love and today I wish I could relive my Kota life with my friends again.

-In the last month I managed to get a Nokia 1600 and used to talk with her, keeping in mind that I don’t waste any single minute of my studies.
+In the last month I managed to get a Nokia 1600 which has witnessed our conversations, keeping in mind that I don’t waste any single minute of my studies.
 Coaching was around 10 minutes walking distance from my flat.
 So I used to walk and that 10 minutes of the morning used to power me for the whole day!
 She always requested me to choose a college in the same city where she was going.
 I promised her that I won’t disappoint her and our sacrifice won’t go in vain.

 I came to know she got college in Delhi.
 She insisted me to please make sure we remain in the same city.